resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Answer:** You are hoping for Greens, as people without AAF credentials can’t log in to the dashboard.
 One way around this is to get those who don't have AAF credentials to pair with someone who does…

-The first time you log on to the Research Cloud dashboard, you get given a **free** trial project, with three-months worth of time if you run it to the maximum.
+The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run it to the maximum.

-But if you keep your machines on the cloud as small as possible, you can get up to six months before your trial project exhausts its initial quota.
+But if you keep your machines on the cloud as small as possible, you can get up to six months before your project/tenant exhausts its initial quota.
 But you can still log in to the dashboard to view and request allocations.
-You can even fill in an allocation request to extend your trial project!
+You can even fill in an allocation request to extend your project/tenant!

-If you only use your small machines for short periods of time, and shut them down religiously after each run, you will find that your trial project should last far longer.
+If you only use your small machines for short periods of time, and shut them down religiously after each run, you will find that your project/tenant should last far longer.

-Regardless of your path,  your trial project should give you the time to learn the Research Cloud ropes!
+Regardless of your path,  your project/tenant should give you the time to learn the Research Cloud ropes!

 ## Follow my leader